DrBibop/RoR2VRMod/README.md

 - Removed the need for launch options (this causes the game to launch in SteamVR by default).
 - Added a config setting to launch in Oculus mode.
 - Removed the "Enable VR" setting.

+### 1.2.0
+- Added a bindable key to recenter the HMD